-- Current licensure as a Licensed Vocational Nurse (LVN) in the State of CA with good standing. - Documentation of recent nursing practice experience, a minimum of one (1) year, full-time employment as a LVN. - Submit Credit by Examination Form (application to challenge) to the Office of Students Services at AUHS 2 weeks prior to the start of the nursing (BSN) program. - You may download the Credit by Examination Form (application to challenge) at http://www.auhs.edu/media/resources/student_services/cbe_form.pdf. - · You must have purchased ATI, and have it activated.
+- Current licensure as a Licensed Vocational Nurse (LVN) in the State of CA with good standing. - Documentation of recent nursing practice experience, a minimum of one (1) year, full-time employment as a LVN. - Submit Credit by Examination Form (application to challenge) to the Office of Students Services at AUHS 2 weeks prior to the start of the nursing (BSN) program. - You may download the Credit by Examination Form (application to challenge) at http://auhs.edu/resources/student-services/ - You must have purchased ATI, and have it activated.